Issam Abu Jamra: Career

-FPM and exile
+Free Patriotic Movement and exile

-Jamra is one of the founders of the FPM and was a parliament member from the party.
+Jamra is one of the founders of the Free Patriotic Movement and was a parliament member from the party.
 In 1990, he was exiled to France with Aoun after the latter headed the interim government.
 They left Lebanon on 30 August 1990, and went first to Larnaca and then to France.
 France granted them and their families asylum.
 They both returned to Lebanon on 7 May 2005 after fifteen years in exile.

 Although Jamra was a close aide of Aoun, he left the party in 2010.

 Personal life

 Jamra's spouse died in France while they were in exile there in the 1990s.
 He has four sons.
 One of them, Fadi Jamra, is a politician.